Laravel-Lang/publisher/README.md

 The translation file for Laravel Jetstream is merged with the Laravel translation json file.

-Use the `--json` switch to install.
+Use the `--json` parameter to install.

 For example:
 ```